 We have issued freestanding warrants to purchase shares of our common stock.
-Our outstanding common stock warrants issued in connection with our 2013 financing are classified as liabilities in the condensed balance sheet as they contain terms for redemption of the underlying security are outside our control.
-The fair value of all warrants is re-measured at each financial reporting date with any changes in fair value being recognized in change in fair value of warrant liabilities, a component of other income (expense), in the condensed statements of operations and comprehensive income (loss).
+Our outstanding common stock warrants issued in connection with our 2013 financing are classified as liabilities in the balance sheet as they contain terms for redemption of the underlying security that are outside our control.
+The fair value of all warrants is re-measured at each financial reporting date with any changes in fair value being recognized in change in fair value of warrant liabilities, a component of other income (expense), in the statements of operations and comprehensive income (loss).
 We will continue to re-measure the fair value of the warrant liabilities until: (i) exercise, or (ii) expiration of the related warrant.
-We do not re-measure the fair value of warrants unless they are required to be accounted for as liabilities.